 - Why is your spouse unable to fulfill your emotional needs?

 - If you decide to tell your spouse, what will the reaction be?

 - If you have children, how will they be affected?

 - How will your friends and extended family react?

-You might believe you’ve met the love of your life, and your marriage is over.
-But human emotions are complex.
+You might believe you’ve met the love of your life and your marriage is over.
+But human beings and emotions are complex.

 You might feel deep love for this new person now, but it might fade as quickly as it began.
 So, evaluating the situation as objectively and logically as possible is essential.

 Thinking long-term isn’t easy when you’re married but in love with someone else.
 It’s particularly challenging when you’re thinking about the futures of not one but (at least!) three people.
 Ask yourself: